lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

 Table 1: All editions of Charlotte Smith’s works published in England during her lifetime or in the year immediately following her death, and their inclusion in the ESTC, ECCO, ECCO-TCP, and HathiTrust databases.

 Figure 1 shows how Smith’s presence in four major databases has the effect of winnowing down her full output arbitrarily.
-Even the largest collection, the 42 editions included in the ESTC, are not comprehensive: since the ESTC does not include any works published after 1800, it excludes volumes 4 and 5 of *Letters of a Solitary Wanderer* (1802), three works for children (*Conversations, Introducing Poetry*, 1804; *History of England*, 1806; and *Natural History of Birds*, 1807), and the posthumous publication that now forms a major part of Smith’s reputation as a poet, *Beachy Head* (1807).
-ECCO lacks these five editions for the same reason, and is also missing five others: the first and ninth editions of *Elegiac Sonnets* (1784 and 1800), the second edition of *The Banished Man* (1795), the first edition of *Minor Morals* (1798), and the second edition of *Rambles Farther* (1800). \[WHY THESE FIVE?\]
+Even the largest collection, the 42 editions included in the ESTC, is not comprehensive: since the ESTC does not include any works published after 1800, it excludes volumes 4 and 5 of *Letters of a Solitary Wanderer* (1802), three works for children (*Conversations, Introducing Poetry*, 1804; *History of England*, 1806; and *Natural History of Birds*, 1807), and the posthumous publication that now forms a major part of Smith’s reputation as a poet, *Beachy Head* (1807).
+ECCO lacks these five editions for the same reason, and is also missing five others: the first and ninth editions of *Elegiac Sonnets* (1784 and 1800), the second edition of *The Banished Man* (1795), the first edition of *Minor Morals* (1798), and the second edition of *Rambles Farther* (1800[ Why these five?]).

 HathiTrust contains 18 of Smith’s 47 editions, though these are not a simple subset of the ESTC and ECCO.
 Unlike the ESTC and ECCO, HathiTrust contains volumes 4 and 5 of *Letters of a Solitary Wanderer* (1802)[^cf25].
 This is the only post-1800 work which appears in HathiTrust, however--- the others are also missing, including the important volume *Beachy Head* (1807).
 There is one work included in HathiTrust but not in ECCO, the second edition of *The Banished Man* (1795).
 Whereas ECCO does not include works unless there is a complete copy available, HathiTrust provides scans of volumes 2, 3, and 4, and simply implies through their numbering that there is a missing first volume --- perhaps in the optimism that a volume 1 will appear from another library’s holdings, to complete the set later.[^cf26] The remaining HathiTrust included titles appear in both the ESTC and ECCO, and a further 21 titles appear as facsimiles in ECCO but not in HathiTrust.
 At first blush it is somewhat surprising that HathiTrust has failed to include works which are, demonstrably, in known locations at institutional libraries, and in physically sound condition to be scanned--- but the scans making up HathiTrust bear no relation to the scans in ECCO. *The Young Philosopher* (1798), for example, appears in ECCO sourced from a British Library copy, but the HathiTrust images are “Google-digitized” from the New York Public Library.
 Google’s rapacious book-scanning, evidently, was not as thorough as ECCO’s sustained scholarly project.

 The smallest subset of all of these texts is the ECCO-TCP holding of just two titles: the second edition of *Celestina* (1791), and the first edition of *The Emigrants* (1793).
 Both titles appear in all larger databases, including HathiTrust (though, as I will discuss, they arrive in HathiTrust from a different source). *The Emigrants* is included in ECCO-TCP as one file, based on the ECCO facsimile of an original from the Huntington Library. *Celestina* is included as four files, one for each of four volumes, based on the ECCO facsimile of an original from the British Library.
 Both works were first reproduced in the microfilm version produced 1982-2002 in by Research Publications,[^cf27] then digitized in 2003 (released on ECCO in June 2004), and finally published as TEI XML files in January 2007.
 The current files have been kept up to date with changes in TEI standards, and were created by converting TCP files to TEI P5 using tcp2tei.xsl.
 The bibliographic metadata for these works is the same between ESTC, ECCO, and ECCO-TCP records.
-In HathiTrust, however, the source text for The Emigrants is a University of California Library copy, rather than the British Library, scanned by Google Books, and presented with substantially less detailed bibliographic information.
+In HathiTrust, however, the source text for *The Emigrants* is a University of California Library copy, rather than the British Library, scanned by Google Books, and presented with substantially less detailed bibliographic information.
 The ESTC, ECCO, and ECCO-TCP records for The Emigrants all provide the same physical description “ix,\[3\],68\[i.e. 60\]p. ; 4⁰” with the same note“\[n\]umbers 9-16 omitted in pagination; text is continuous.”
+HathiTrust, in contrast, gives the physical description “ix, 68 p. ; 26 cm,” which is both more and less information: a quarto volume could be a range of sizes, so HathiTrust provides new detail by giving a measurement in centimetres, but the data on page numbers is now misleading.
+Consulting the HathiTrust facsimile shows that it, too, omits the page numbers 9-16, going directly from page 8 to page 17 without a break in the poem.
+HathiTrust also omits information on the three unnumbered pages between the preface and the poem.
+Evidently, a human did consult the book, to identify a nine-page preface in roman numerals, and the page number on the last page, but they did not carry out a full collocation.

 ![][CSmith-ESTC-ECCO-TCP-Hathi-alluvial-3]

 Figure 1: An alluvial chart, showing the winnowing down of Smith’s works from database to database.
 Of the 47 editions printed in England between 1784 and 1807, 42 are included in the ESTC, and 5 do not appear in the ESTC because they were printed after 1800 and thus fall outside its purview.
 ECCO contains 37 of Smith’s 47 editions, all of which also appear in the ESTC.
 ECCO is missing the 5 editions not listed in the ESTC (since it, too, does not contain works past 1800), as well as another 5 works.
 HathiTrust contains 18 of Smith’s 47 editions, but unlike ECCO, these are not a simple subset of the ESTC.
 HathiTrust contains one of the 5 editions excluded from the ESTC, and one of the 5 editions included in ESTC but excluded from ECCO.
 The remaining 16 HathiTrust editions appear in both the ESTC and ECCO.
 ECCO-TCP includes only 2 of Smith’s 47 editions, both of which appear in every previous database.
 Graph generated using RAW Graphs (Mauri et al.).

+The existence of a carefully hand-corrected transcription of *The Emigrants* in ECCO-TCP provides an opportunity to check the reliability of the OCR in both ECCO and HathiTrust.
+I will proceed from the assumption that the ECCO-TCP files are 100% accurate, and that any differences between the OCR and ECCO-TCP represents an OCR error.
+Before beginning the experiment, my hypothesis was that both ECCO and HathiTrust would differ from each other in where and how they are inaccurate, but would have similar accuracy overall.
+I suspected that they were likely around 50% accurate, plus or minus 10% --- I wouldn’t be surprised if they were worse, but would be quite surprised if their accuracy was 80% or higher.
+Acquiring the plaintext files from all three sources required some hunting for some hidden options and some workarounds (described more fully in Appendix B), and the first glance was not very promising.
+Gale Digital Scholar Labs prominently provided an “OCR Confidence” of 95%.

+To make these comparisons concrete, consider the first page of the ECCO OCR:

+TO WILLIAM COWPER, Es DEAR SIR, THERE is,- I hope, some propriety in my addrefing a Com- potion to you, which would,never perhaps have existed, had I not, amid the heavy prefure of many sorrows, derived infinite consolation from your Poetry, and some degree of animation and of confidencefrom your efieen. . 'he.following performance isfarfrom aspiring to be con- fidered as an imitation of your inimitable Poem, " THE " TASK;" I am perfeetly sensible, that it belongs not to a feeble andfemninine hand to draw the Bow of Ulyfes.,Theforce, clearness, and sublimity ofyour admirable Poem; the felicity, almost peculiar to your genius, of givingto the moJ familiar objegls dignity and eset, I could never hope to,a reach

+The HathiTrust OCR of the same page is as follows:

+T O WILLIAM com/PER, Ess.
+DEAR SIR, THERE is, I hope, ſome propriety in my addreſſing a Com- poſition to you, which would never perhaps have exiſted, had I not, amid the beavy preſſure of many ſorrows, derived infinite conſolation from your Poetry, and ſome degree of animation and of confidence from your ºfteem.
+The following performance is far from aſpiring to be con- ſidered as an imitation of your inimitable Poem, “ The “TAsk;” I am perfºy fººl, that it belongs not to a feeble and feminine band to draw the Bow of Ulyſſes.
+The force, clearneſ, andſublimity of your admirable Poem; the felicity, almoſt peculiar to your genius, of giving to the moſt familiar obječís dignity and effečf, I could never hope to 3. - Reach

+Compare both to the ECCO-TCP:

+TO WILLIAM COWPER, ESQ.

+DEAR SIR,

+THERE is, I hope, some propriety in my addressing a Com\|position

+to you, which would never perhaps have existed, had

+I not, amid the heavy pressure of many sorrows, derived

+infinite consolation from your Poetry, and some degree of

+animation and of confidence from your esteem.

+The following performance is far from aspiring to be con\|sidered

+as an imitation of your inimitable Poem, "THE

+TASK;" I am perfectly sensible, that it belongs not to a

+feeble and feminine hand to draw the Bow of Ulysses.

+The force, clearness, and sublimity of your admirable Poem;

+the felicity, almost peculiar to your genius, of giving to the

+most familiar objects dignity and effect, I could never hope to

-A collocation formula like “ix,\[3\],68\[i.e. 60\]p. ; 4⁰” (the physical description of Smith’s T*he Emigrants* provided in the ESTC, ECCO, and ECCO-TCP) is no more transparent and obvious in maning than the following markup:
+A collocation formula like “ix,\[3\],68\[i.e. 60\]p. ; 4⁰” (the physical description of Smith’s T*he Emigrants* provided in the ESTC, ECCO, and ECCO-TCP) is no more transparent and obvious in meaning than the following markup:

 \<listPrefixDef\>